Frances Howard (actress): Early life

-Frances Howard McLaughlin was born in Kansas City, Kansas, or Omaha, Nebraska, in 1903 to Helen Victoria (née Howard) and Charles Douglas McLaughlin.
+Frances Howard McLaughlin was born in Kansas City, Kansas or Omaha, Nebraska in 1903 to Helen Victoria (née Howard) and Charles Douglas McLaughlin.
 She was raised as a Catholic.
-Her mother, nicknamed "Bonnie", had been raised a Quaker but converted to Catholicism, predeceasing her daughter by only five years.
+Her mother, nicknamed Bonnie, had been raised a Quaker but converted to Catholicism, and she predeceased her daughter by five years.
 Her father was reportedly a grandson of Irish nationalist politician Daniel O'Connell.
 Howard had two sisters and a brother.

 Career

 Howard began her professional career at age 16 with a stock theater company.
-When she was 21, Howard portrayed a flapper on Broadway in The Intimate Stranger.
+When she was 21, Howard portrayed a flapper on Broadway in The Intimate Strangers.
 She followed that part with another flapper role in The Best People.
 Paramount signed her to a five-year contract, and she co-starred in the film The Swan.
 She also appeared in Too Many Kisses (1925).
 She had the contract canceled when she decided to marry.

 Personal life

 Howard married Samuel Goldwyn, more than two decades her senior, on April 23, 1925.
 They remained married until Goldwyn's death on January 31, 1974.
-They had one son, Samuel Goldwyn Jr.; their grandsons are actors Tony and John Goldwyn.
+They had one son, Samuel Goldwyn Jr..

 Death

 On July 2, 1976, at the age of 73, Howard died in Beverly Hills, California more than a year after being diagnosed with advanced cancer, for which she refused treatment which would have required invasive and disfiguring surgery.
-She was interred next to her husband at Forest Lawn Memorial Park, Glendale.
+She was funeralized at Church of the Good Shepherd in Beverly Hills and interred next to her husband at Forest Lawn Memorial Park, Glendale.

 Filmography

-Howard made four films between 1925 and 1935:
+Howard made four films from 1925 to 1935: